A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Evaluation of Sampling Techniques

-The results presented in Fig.~\ref{fig:histograms_MHRW_BFS_RW}~(bottom) indeed confirm our expectations.
+The results presented in Fig.~\ref{fig:histograms_MHRW_BFS_RW}~(bottom) confirm our expectation.
 MHRW performs much better when estimating the probability of a node having a given degree, than the probability of a node belonging to a specific regional network.
-For example, one MHRW crawl overestimates the size of 'New York, NY' by roughly 100\%.
+For example, one MHRW crawl overestimates the size of ``New York, NY'' by roughly 100\%.
 The probability that a perfect uniform sampling makes such an error (or larger) is $\sum_{i=i_0}^\infty {i \choose n}p^i(1-p)^i\simeq 4.3\cdot 10^{-13}$, where we took $i_0=1k$, $n=81K$ and $p=0.006$.
-Even given such single-chain deviations, however, the multiple-chain average for the MHRW crawl provides an excellent estimate of the true population size.
+Even given such single-walk deviations, the multiple-walk average for the MHRW crawl provides an excellent estimate of the true population size.